-Welcome to TP Ideas’ second installment of our roundup of the week’s conservative writing!
-Every Friday, I take three pieces written by conservatives that intelligently articulate core parts of the conservative worldview and explain what made them worthwhile.
-The goal isn’t to find conservatives telling progressives how right they are, but rather to pick out writing that helps progressives understand where their ideological opposites are coming from.
+Welcome to TP Ideas’ third installment of our roundup of the week’s conservative writing!
+Every Friday, I look at three pieces written by right-of-center folk that intelligently articulate core parts of the conservative worldview and break down why it’s worth the left’s time to pay attention.
+The goal isn’t to find conservatives telling progressives how right they are, but rather to pick out writing that helps liberals understand where their ideological foes are coming from.

 So let’s begin.